BluBracket/database-risk-scanner/README.md

 # Database Risk Scanner

-This tool demonstrates to analyze textual data stored in a postgres database using BluBracket CLI.
+This tool demonstrates to analyze textual data stored in a database using BluBracket CLI.

 This fully-functional solution uses the BluBracket CLI to do the risk detection heavy lifting.